grammatek/IceHoc/README.md

 As tokenization takes a lot of time, the results are cached into a file alongside the dataset directory, which is automatically loaded if it exists at training start.
 This file's name contains the BERT model name as well as the given value for `--around` for taking into account the distinct parameters.
-If you don't want to load this cached file and instead want the training script to recalculate the tokens, add `--force` as a parameter to the training script.
+If you don't want to load this cached file and instead want the training script to recalculate the tokens and embeddings, add `--force` as a parameter to the training script.

 For the classification process, the following parameters can be set.
 The defaults are shown in parentheses and have proven to give good results:

-- `N_EPOCHS` (50)
 - `BATCH_SIZE` (512)
+- `N_EPOCHS` (600)
-- `ALPHA` (0.001)
+- `ALPHA` (0.00006)
 - `TEST_SIZE` (0.1)
 - `VALIDATION_SIZE` (0.1)

-The F1 score is calculated at the end for the complete test set.
-If you specify the parameter `--histogram` F1 scores for each homograph individually are also calculated.
+The accuracy score is calculated at the end for the balanced and unbalanced test sets.

-The training needs around 16GB VRAM memory on a GPU, additionally to the transformer model usage.
+Training with the above settings needs around 16GB VRAM memory on one GPU, additionally to the transformer model usage.
 Training on CPU is possible but prohibitively slow (with 32 cores - 20x slower than 1 GPU), because of the BERT embeddings generation.
-Training of the classifier itself with the pre-generated data is done on CPU and very fast.
+Training of the classifier itself with the pre-generated data is done on CPU and relatively fast.

 ## Classifier model